mrecos/Snowflake/Cortex_REST_API_Client/DEPLOYMENT.md

-# Cortex Agent Demo — Local Deployment Guide
+# Snowflake Cortex Agent REST API Client — Deployment Guide

-This guide shows how to run the lightweight web UI and minimal proxy locally to demo your Snowflake Cortex Agent using your stored procedures and semantic model.
+This guide shows how to run the web UI locally and connect it to your Snowflake Cortex Agent.

 Reference: https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-rest-api